South Vietnam: Demographics

 In 1968, the population of South Vietnam was estimated to be 16,259,334.
-However, about one-fifth of the people who lived in Southern Vietnam (from Quang Tri Province to the South) lived in areas that were controlled by Viet Cong.
-In 1970 about 90% of population was Kinh (Viet), and 10% was Hoa (Chinese), Montagnard, French, Khmer, Cham, Eurasians and others.
+However, about one-fifth of the people who lived in southern Vietnam (the Mekong–Dong Nai delta) lived in areas that were controlled by Viet Cong.
+In 1970 about 90% of population was Kinh (Viet), and 10% was Hoa (Chinese), Montagnard, Khmer, Cham, Eurasians and others.

 Vietnamese was the official language and was spoken by the majority of the population.
 Despite the end of French colonial rule, the French language maintained a strong presence in South Vietnam where it was used in administration, education (especially at the secondary and higher levels), trade and diplomacy.
 The ruling elite of South Vietnam spoke French.
 With US involvement in the Vietnam War, English was also later introduced to the armed forces and became a secondary diplomatic language.
 Languages spoken by minority groups included Chinese, Khmer, Cham, and other languages spoken by Montagnard groups.

-Starting from 1955, the South Vietnamese government of Ngô Đình Diệm carried out an assimilation policy towards indigenous peoples (Montagnard) of the Central Highlands and the Cham people, including banning the Cham language in public schools, seizing indigenous lands and granting them to mostly Catholic Northern Kinh people who had moved to South Vietnam during Operation Passage to Freedom.
+Starting from 1955, the South Vietnamese government of Ngô Đình Diệm carried out an assimilation policy towards the indigenous Montagnard of the Central Highlands and the Cham people, including banning the Cham language in public schools, seizing indigenous lands and granting them to the Kinh people.
 This resulted in increasing nationalism and support for independence among the Cham and other indigenous peoples.
 Some Cham joined the Viet Cong, some others joined the Front de Libération des Hauts Plateaux du Champa.
 By 1964, civil rights activists and independent organizations of the indigenous peoples, including Cham organizations, had been merged into the Front Unifié de Lutte des Races Opprimées (FULRO), which struggled against both the governments of South Vietnam and the succeeding Socialist Republic of Vietnam until the late 1980s.

 South Vietnam had relatively greater freedom of religion than the North.
 Confucianism as an ethical philosophy was an important influence in South Vietnam.
-There were about 4 million Confucians in the proper sense.
+In 1963, there were about 4 million Confucians in the proper sense.
 Between 3 and 4 million people, or up to 27% of the population, were Buddhists of various schools.
 The Cao Đài and Hòa Hảo religions together had between 2.5 and 3 million followers.
-About 10% of the population was Catholic.
+One and a half million, or about 10% of the population, were Catholic.
 Other citizens were animists, Taoists, Protestant Christians, Hindus, or Muslims.

 Culture

-Cultural life was strongly influenced by China until French domination in the 18th century.
-At that time, the traditional culture began to acquire an overlay of Western characteristics.
-Many families had three generations living under one roof.
-The emerging South Vietnamese middle class and youth in the 1960s became increasingly more Westernised, and followed American cultural and social trends, especially in music, fashion and social attitudes in major cities like Saigon.
+Many families comprised three generations living under one roof.
+During the 1960s, the emerging South Vietnamese middle class and youth became increasingly modernized, adopting Western cultural and social trends, particularly in fashion, music, and social attitudes in major cities such as Saigon.
+South Vietnam experienced a flourishing culture characterized by rich artistic and literary expression.